machyman/hyman2026essential/README.md

 ---

-*This repository is currently private during the book's pre-submission writing and review.
-It will become a public open-source repository upon publication of the book.
-MATLAB and R implementations will be added after book finalization.*
+*This repository is in pre-submission, pre-publication form.
+It is currently public for co-author review and ongoing development; stable versions will be tagged upon publication of the book.
+MATLAB and R implementations will be added after the book finalization.*